Mats30/rating-service/README.md

 npm install
 ```

-After that please check endpoint urls, you'll find it in `src/config/config.js` file.
-Set "baseUrl" to backend address.
+After that please check endpoint urls, you'll find it in `frontend/src/config/config.js` file.
+Set `baseUrl` to backend address.
 Then you can run
 application with

 ```